LaeekAhmed/hospital-management-system/README.md

 ## Hospital-Management-System
-- Data-Base management system made with python-tkinter & SQLite
+- GUI Data-Base management system made with python-tkinter & SQLite
 - UI improved using customTkinter module (https://github.com/TomSchimansky/CustomTkinter).
 - Includes basic features like adding, deleting and updating records as well as features like room allocation, employee/patient registration, bill generator and more.